 Subsequent five half hour lessons, weekly if possible: £99

 (These prices have a £15 discount per lesson on the standard lesson prices*)

 Rhiannon has experience in working with groups of children and can offer various workshops.
 They can be single or ongoing.

 The focus can be general, looking at basic posture, movements and everyday activities; or more specific: writing, use of computers, voice and communication, or back care, for example.

-Please contact Janet to discuss your needs and interests, and for a quotation.
+Please contact Rhiannon to discuss your needs and interests, and for a quotation.